 I also resolved to take care of myself and stay healthy and strong: bike riding, running, horseback riding, walking, reading, spending time with family.
 These seemed like good ways to enjoy life.
 Many of these activities I undertook with friends, none of us knowing what was ahead in my journey.
 In 2008, I was diagnosed with cancer and my own life’s course was changed forever.
 I was no longer on the sidelines witnessing the battle; I was on the battlefield.

-A cancer patient spends a great deal of time in doctors’ offices and lab and that was true for me.
-At each visit, I noticed and appreciate the care and love from our local oncologists and their staffs.
+A cancer patient spends a great deal of time in doctors’ offices' and labs and that was true for me.
+At each visit, I noticed and appreciated the care and love from our local oncologists and their staff.
 Without fail, they treated me as if I were the only patient ever to be diagnosed, as if I were the most important person in the world.
 Over time, I came to see that they treated every patient this way.
-The doctors, nurses technicians, receptionists—they were incredibly wonderful people.
+The doctors, nurses, technicians, receptionists—they were incredibly wonderful people.
 In the chemo lab especially, as I sat for hours connected to intravenous therapy.
-I watched and listened and felt awed at the kindness of the staff—their words of wisdom, their compassion, their gentleness.
-They even inspired me to consider becoming an oncology nurse, so great was my desire to help people suffering with this illness and so remarkable were the men and women committed to healing me.
+I watched and listened and felt awed at the kindness of the staff—their words of wisdom, their compassion and their gentleness.
+They even inspired me to consider becoming an oncology nurse.
+So great was my desire to help people suffering with this illness and so remarkable were the men and women committed to healing me.

-The Danville Pittsylvania Cancer Association focuses on patient-aid with over $200,000 spent for cancer-related prescriptions, travel assistance, medical supplies and equipment, wigs, prosthesis and other special needs.
+The Danville Pittsylvania Cancer Association focuses on patient-aid by helping pay for cancer-related prescriptions, travel assistance, medical supplies and equipment, wigs, prosthesis and other special needs.
 We do provide some educational materials and still present educational programs.
 The DPCA also has a support group that is held at 223 Riverview Dr, Suite H Danville, VA for any who are interested.

 If you have any questions about this race, click the button below.Questions?